-To re-create that event, Easley led a follow-up discussion with the three panelists in August.
-Here are some of those highlights in an edited transcript.
-What are your thoughts on a successful Integrated Risk Management program?
+Here are some of the highlights in an edited transcript.
+What are your thoughts on innovations in Product Stewardship?
 Email us at firstname.lastname@example.org, and your comments might appear in the next edition of Spark.

 Francis Trudeau: How do you define Product Stewardship, and what are the aspects of Product Stewardship that are most important to you?